 - Identify the types of accommodations required so that the employee can perform required tasks.

 Employers are also required to explore accommodation options in good faith.
 This means they must be looking out for the best interests of the employee to ensure the employee can perform his or her job effectively.
 They must also communicate directly with the employee, and neither side is permitted to delay or obstruct this process.
 Employers must be cooperative and be proactive in identifying barriers to job performance.

-Contact Our Employment Lawyer in San Diego for a Free Consultation
+Contact Our Employment Lawyer in San Diego

 If you believe your employer has violated your rights and that you are a victim of disability discrimination please contact The Gould Firm to discuss your case.
 We are here to help.